alekcz/alekcz.github.io/_posts/2019-12-02-5-tools-for-getting-started-with-clojure.md

 The most of the time the libraries are small.
 The JavaSDK will be the primary data hog in the early days.

-If you're internet situation is dodgy, let chat tomorrow about some possible work arounds.
+If you're internet situation is dodgy, let chat ~tomorrow~ next week about some possible work arounds.

 ### 2. A terminal
 The default one will do just fine. **#winning**